mynttt/gnuman/README.md

 I tried to emulate Pacman as good as I could.
 I hope you can enjoy this game =)

+# Requirements

+For this version you'll need the Java 8 runtime.
+The OpenJDK 8 might work but I'm not sure since JavaFX is required.
+There is also a Java 11 version that seems to work well under Win and most Linux systems.
+The Java 11 version is much larger as it is packed with all the native libraries to guarantee cross platform compatibility.
+It works with OpenJDK 11 and JavaSE 11.

 # [Get the .jar here!](https://github.com/mynttt/gnuman/releases/tag/1.0.8)

 # Screenshots